Thursday’s Transactions, | Federal News Network

 ST. LOUIS CARDINALS — Recalled OF Lane Thomas from Memphis (Triple-A Southeast).
 Optioned RHP Johan Oveido to Memphis (Triple-A Southeast).
 Returned LHP Bernardo Flores, Jr to Memphis (Triple-A Southeast).

 SAN FRANCISCO GIANTS — Optioned C Joey Bart to Sacramento (Triple-A West).
-Reassigned RHP Tyler Beede and OF LaMonte Wade Jr. for rehab to Sacramento (Triple-A West).
+Sent RHP Tyler Beede and OF LaMonte Wade Jr. for rehab assignment to Sacramento (Triple-A West).

 WASHINGTON NATIONALS — Assigned INF Hernan Perez outright to Rochester (Triple-A Northeast) and he elected free agency in lieu of accepting the assignment.